leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/controls/pivot_point/active_element.rst

    Edit Mode and multiple selections.

-- For *Faces* the transformation occurs around the median of the vertices of the selected face.
+- For *faces* the transformation occurs around the median of the vertices of the selected face.
 - *Edges* also keep the same behavior with their pivot point at their median.
-- There is a case for *Vertices* this time: the active Vertex is where the pivot point resides.
+- There is a case for *vertices* this time: the active vertex is where the pivot point resides.
   All other vertices are transformed relative to it.